Bogdanmitrovic/bogdanmitrovic.github.io/content/post/hello-world/index.md

 weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---

 Welcome to my portfolio page!
 I am a software engineer with a passion for creating all kinds of different software.
 Take a look around my page to see some of the projects I have worked on.
 You can find a short, compact list in my [CV](/cv.pdf), or a more detailed list in the [Projects](/projects) section.
-Feel free to contact me if you have any questions or would like to work together on a project.
+Feel free to contact me if you have any questions or would like to work together on a project. dopisao sam ovo